davidly/ntvcm/README.md

 as painful copying them to other emulators because those (that I found) can't be invoked with other Windows apps in a test script.

+The app supports tracing to the ntvcm.log file.
+Instruction tracing includes a disassembler that shows instructions either as 8080 or Z80 depending on the mode.

 Performance of the CPU emulator is faster than the half-dozen other emulators I looked at.
 I wrote the code to be more readable than other emulators, whose use of lookup tables and macros I found to be nearly inscrutable.
 An interesting fact is that on modern CPUs, code for computing parity of a byte is faster than a 256-element lookup table.
 The same applies for other tables.

+    NT Virtual CP/M 2.2 Machine: emulates a CP/M 2.2 i8080/Z80 runtime environment

+    usage: ntvcm [-c] [-p] [-s:X] [-t] <cp/m 2.2 .com file> [filearg1] [filearg2]

+    notes:    filearg1 and filearg2 optionally specify filename arguments for the command -c     don't auto-detect ESC characters and change to to 80x24 mode -i     trace 8080/Z80 instructions when tracing
+              -p     show performance information
+              -s:X   speed in Hz.
+Default is 0, which is as fast as possible. for 4Mhz, use -s:4000000
+              -t     enable debug tracing to ntvcm.log
+              -8     emulate 8080, not Z80
+              e.g. to assemble, load, and run test.asm: ntvcm asm.com test
+                   ntvcm load.com test
+                   ntvcm test.com